decarbnow/omi-no2-level3/README.md

 2. Create "./base/auth.txt" (set authUser, authPassword).

-3. Get link list from NASA GES DISC and copy it to "./tmp".

-4. Run files in "./data" in order of their file name.
+3. Run files in "./data" in order of their file name.

 # Data Source